Frequently Asked Questions

 What kinds of assignments do you help with?

 Our services are not limited to help in current coursework—we work with and welcome all kinds of research and writing.
-While we most often help with academic writing from across campus, consultants can also help with application materials (resumes, application essays, cover letters), grant proposals, creative writing, or other research or writing related projects.
+While we most often help with academic writing from across campus, consultants can also help with application materials (resumes, application essays, cover letters), creative writing, or other research or writing related projects.

 If you are working on a larger project (capstone assignment, master’s thesis, journal article, dissertation, personal history, etc.), plan on multiple visits, focused on specific portions of your work.